beam-cloud/examples/vllm/README.md

 This example demonstrates how to use the vLLM library to run inference on Beam.

 ## Running simple inference
-The `inference.py` script demonstrates how to do ["offline inference"](https://docs.vllm.ai/en/latest/getting_started/examples/offline_inference.html) with vLLM on the Beam platform.
+The `inference.py` script demonstrates how to do ["one-off inference"](https://docs.vllm.ai/en/latest/getting_started/examples/offline_inference.html) with vLLM on the Beam platform.
 This will download the Yi-Coder-9B-Chat model and use it to run inference on a simple prompt.

 ```bash
 python inference.py
 ```

-## Deploying an API server
+## Deploying an API

 The `yicoder.py` script demonstrates how to deploy a vLLM openai-compatible server.
 It uses the Yi-Coder-9B-Chat model.
-The Beam SDK includes a special integration class (`VLLM`) that makes it easy to deploy vLLM servers.
+The Beam SDK includes a special wrapper class (`VLLM`) that makes it easy to deploy vLLM servers.

 ```bash
 beam deploy yicoder.py:yicoder